melezhik/outhentix/README.md

 * If you use not Perl language in generator expressions to produce new outhentix entities you should print them into **stdout**.
 See examples below.

-* A new outhentix entries are passed back to parser and executed immediately.
+* A new outhentix entities are passed back to parser and executed immediately.

 Generators expressions start with `generator:` marker.